nextcloud/documentation/admin_manual/configuration/configuration_database.rst

   \q

-An ownCloud configured with PostgreSQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
+An ownCloud instance configured with PostgreSQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
 The :file:`config/config.php` as created by the :doc:`installation/installation_wizard` would therefore contain entries like
 this: